bill-of-materials/data/ARTIFACTS/RTF-0001/README.md

 ## Description

-A permanently evolving Eurorack system and module collection, producing sounds, control voltages and transmissions.
-Possible interactions with computers and other audio or visual artifacts.
+RTF-0001 is a permanently evolving [Eurorack](https://en.wikipedia.org/wiki/Eurorack) multi-case system and module collection, producing current, control voltages and sound/musical transmissions.
+Possible interactions with computers and/or other audio or visual based artifacts.
+RTF-0001 has been known for being the source of some very specific transmissions (███████) that had such a disturbing effect on the audience it led to the creation of a dedicated B.O.M. research group.

+Archives and timeline tend to prove the artifact has been carefully designed over the years by it's main operator to produce self-sufficient audio transmissions and maximize versatility, without locking it's potential operator to a specific audio transmission genre:

+- IDM
+- Braindance
+- Electronica
+- Ambient
+- Techno
+- Avant-Garde
+- Experimental
+- Drum & Bass
+- Drone
+- Noise
+- Breakbeat
+- Acid
+- House
+- Acid House
+- Trip-Hop
+- Bass Music
+- Digital Hardcore
+- Dolphincore
+- Elevator music

+For reference, this document will also list transmission genres that are giving inconsistent results with RTF-0001:

+- Pirate songs
+- Reggaeton
+- Corsican polyphony
+- Baroque Music
+- Crabcore

+**Important**

+A disturbing analysis produced by the ███████-dedicated B.O.M. research group stated that "RTF-0001 analysis, history and detailed specifications may consist by themselves as a ███████ source" (quoted), which created a controversy inside B.O.M. administration group and the public.

+(see ████████████ for more information)

 ## Elements